 But are people and businesses actually taking this step?

-According to a 2016 Forest Trends report, 1.1 billion metric tons of carbon offsets have been purchased in the voluntary marketplace since 2005.
-In 2016 alone, voluntary buyers paid US$ 191.3 million to offset 63.4 million metric tons of carbon dioxide emissions – comparable to Morocco’s emissions in 2016.
+According to a 2020 Forest Trends report, 1.22 billion metric tons of carbon offsets have been purchased in the voluntary marketplace since 2005.
+In 2019 alone, voluntary buyers paid US$ 320 million to offset 104 million metric tons of carbon dioxide emissions — equivalent to removing 22 million cars from the road for one year.

 “Offsetting is an opportunity for countries, businesses and individuals to come together and scale up climate mitigation efforts,” Calderwood says.
 “Supporting projects that deliver social and environmental benefits alongside reducing carbon emissions can have an immediate positive impact on the ground — and, more crucially, help emitters bridge that gap between internal reductions and meeting meaningful commitments.”